 WeChat in China is a great example of an App that bridges such divisions.
 It allows brands to advertise their products whilst the consumer is socializing or making plans.
 What’s more important is that the odds of the consumer being a spam account is extremely rare, as WeChat is linked to one’s mobile phone and has to be set up by an actual person.
 Thus, one would have to purposefully buy a sim card in order to create a spam account.

 “For the China market, we have decided to get in direct contact with our target audience by leveraging the WeChat platform.
-Connecting with these fans through their phone number is building a much more intimate relationship and allows us to provide content that will be more tailor-made and segmented. “says the head of the digital at Clarins.
+Connecting with these fans through their phone number is building a much more intimate relationship and allows us to provide content that will be more tailor-made and segmented. “says the head of digital at Clarins.

 No Facebook, no Google… in China

-If you think that you are familiar with Western social network marketing so that you can do it in China as well as in the West.
+If you think that you are familiar with Western social network marketing you can do it in China as well as in the West.
 It is definitely wrong.
 Because there is no Facebook, no Google, no Twitter, etc in China.
 They are all blocked by China’s Great Firewall.

-Moreover, social media and e-commerce platforms, and many tools are much more advanced than those in the West: for example, Chinese users were able to embed multimedia content in social media more than 18 months before Twitter users could do so in the United States.
+Moreover, social media and e-commerce platforms, and many tools are much more advanced than those in the West: for example, Chinese users were able to embed multimedia content in social media for more than 18 months before Twitter users could do so in the United States.

 If you want to engage the Chinese consumer, you have to understand how their marketing channels work and change the ideas that you have in other countries, because here in China, things are different.